Suremaker/edsm_scanner/README.md

 The tool will search for systems around `Synuefe JM-G b57-1` in radius of 50ly (the radius can be specified as second parameter, up to 100).

 The outcome of the command will be 2 files:
-* `partial_Synuefe JM-G b57-1.txt` - file containing a list of partially discovered systems (reported in EDSM).
+* `systems_Synuefe JM-G b57-1.txt` - file containing a list of partially discovered systems (reported in EDSM).
-* `discovered_Synuefe JM-G b57-1.txt` - file containg a list of id64 identifiers of the fully discovered systems - see VisitedStarCacheMerger description for more details.
+* `visited_Synuefe JM-G b57-1.txt` - file containg a list of id64 identifiers of the fully discovered systems - see VisitedStarCacheMerger description for more details.

 The system is qualified as partially discovered, if:
 * total bodies count is unknown (`?`),